lightningrodlabs/we-tauri/docs/DESIGN.md

 ## We group

-A *we group* only consits of an instance of the *we DNA*.
+A *we group* is an instance of the *we DNA*.

 ### we DNA

 #### we zome

-The *we zome*  provides functionalities to retrieve information about the given we, i.e. its DNA properties (see membrane_invitations zome above) as well as to send and recieve signals about newly added applets.
+The *we zome*  provides zome calls to retrieve information about a given we, i.e. its DNA properties (see membrane_invitations zome above) as well as to send and recieve signals about newly added applets.

 #### applets zome